cybot1711/ctsa/README.md

 even have used Context API.
 In this case total overkill yet necessary.

 A very basic storybook setup has been added to the repo to enable building living style guides as the project progresses.

+## Note on functionality.
+Searching should default the user to the first page and change pagination according the amount of results.
+I refrained from displaying a message for no results and defaulted to the full list as this is what happens for a live search.
+It would make more sense to display such a message when search is triggered by return or button click.

 ## Getting started
 ![start](https://media.giphy.com/media/3oKIPtjElfqwMOTbH2/giphy.gif)